 Special note: The building is divided into two areas.
 The mineral baths and pools are open to everyone including children.
 The spa area is reserved for adults 16 and over.

 Opening hours: Daily from 10am to 7pm.
 Note that guests of Hotel Rigi Kaltbad can use the spa daily from 8am to 10am.

 Admission: From CHF 37 per adult per day, discounted rates for children, under 4 years free of charge.
 Towel hire is additional.

 Stay overnight: Don’t rush back down to the real world if you don’t have to!
-Spend a relaxing night at Hotel Rigi Kaltbad and take advantage of the spa’s early opening hours for hotel guests. > Click here to check prices and book your stay.
+Spend a relaxing night at Hotel Rigi Kaltbad and take advantage of one of the best spa in Switzerland early opening hours for hotel guests. > Click here to check prices and book your stay.

 Termali Salini & Spa, Locarno

 Enjoy saunas, Turkish baths and indoor and outdoor saltwater pools at this classic spa with views of Lake Locarno.
 The pools feature saltwater of various temperatures and several lounging areas.

 There is no hotel at the spa, but there are three private suites where singles or couples can enjoy massages, treatments, a swimming pool and a private balcony.
 Tall windows throughout the spa offer superb views of the lake and the lush region surrounding it.

 The underground level of this spa is reserved for those who want to take their saunas in the nude.

 Special note: With its perfect lakeside location, you can’t help but feel rejuvenated after a soak at Termali Salini and Spa.